-- 5.5.1 A Certificate of Conduct is printed as part of the student's academic record and no separate document is issued. - 5.5.2 A Certificate of Conduct is issued on request only. - 5.5.3 A Certificate of Conduct is not a testimonial of the student's character. - 5.5.4 A Certificate of Conduct cannot be issued to a registered student before the examination results for all registered modules are available.
+- A Certificate of Conduct is issued as part of the student's academic record and no separate document is supplied. - A Certificate of Conduct is issued on request only. - A Certificate of Conduct is not a testimonial of the student's character. - A Certificate of Conduct cannot be issued to a registered student before the examination results for all registered modules are available.